ydalosa/sylvain69780.github.io/_posts/2020-12-01-Studied-the-shape-of-the-Helix.md

 ---
 layout: default
-title : "Studied the SDF function for an Helix" tags : shadertoy
+title : "Struggling with the SDF function for an Helix" tags : shadertoy
 ---
 I had the idea to study the shape of the Helix, there is many examples of it on Shadertoy.